tzubeli/developer-portal/appToken.md

 ## Before You Start

-Before you create an appToken, you need to decide whether to create a "blank" appToken, or one preconfigured with permissions and access control.
+Before you create an appToken, you need to decide whether to create a "blank" appToken, or one preconfigured with permissions.
 If your only concern is giving access without sharing your admin secret, a basic appToken is sufficient.
-But if ou want to always limit the permissions of a specific application, you'll need to create the appToken with [Privileges](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.html).
-However, any configurations included in the creation of the appToken *cannot* be overriden when the session is created with that appToken.
+But if you want to always limit the permissions of a specific application, you'll need to create the appToken with preconfigured [Privileges](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.html).
+Any configurations included in the creation of the appToken *cannot* be overriden when the session is created with that appToken.

 The **Privileges String** that could be included in the appToken is made up of key-value pairs that determine the actions available to this Kaltura Session.
 Some keys that may be useful for your appToken are:
 - `setrole`: When assigning appTokens to your apps, the easiest way to configure the permitted actions is with User Roles.
 Roles are created [in the KMC](https://kmc.kaltura.com/index.php/kmcng/administration/roles/list), and give you the option of adding and removing specific actions available to the app.
 The ID of the Role is then mapped to the `setrole` privilege key in the permissions string.
 This allows you to easily manage the permitted actions by editing the role at any time after.